kitsuned/webosbrew.github.io/src/views/develop/guides/appinfo.md

 This option allows application to receive all mouse button events.
 Since webOS 25 (10.x), right mouse button click will bring up a pop-up menu with BACK and HOME actions.
 Setting this option to `true` will disable this behavior.

+### `useAllKeyboardKeys` [boolean]

+Default: ???

+Unknown yet.
+But might be interesting for applications that use keyboard input.

 ### `vendorExtensions` [object]

 #### `vendorExtensions.userAgent` [string]